 Eight years after Rockefeller’s visit, in 1977, the pioneering prosperity theology-based Universal Church of the Kingdom of God (UCKG) was founded in Brazil by Edir Macedo, who had recently had a Neopentecostal conversion experience.
 In addition to preaching a particularly blatant version of prosperity theology that tied financial blessings from God to donations made to the church, Macedo also lauded the philosophies of Nelson’s grandfather John D. Rockefeller.
 The church’s first service was held on July 9 that year, in a suburb of Rio de Janeiro to a congregation of 200.
 Forty years later its membership in Brazil stands at at least 2 million (and perhaps as high as 7 million), and the church has founded congregations around the world, particularly in Africa, Latin America, and North America.
 And the UCKG is only one of dozens, if not hundreds, of similar groups that have sprung up in Brazil since the 1970s, usually in poorer regions and neighborhoods, and preaching, nearly without fail, an extremely conservative social message that focuses on respecting church and state authority, glorifies the individual over the collective, and emphasizes the accumulation of wealth as a sign of God’s favour.

-Meanwhile in 1979, the first Committee of Sante Fe document advised the incoming Reagan administration that it had to do something decisive about the threat posed by Liberation Theology.
-The administration heeded the advice, and responded both militarily and ideologically.
+Meanwhile in 1979, the first Committee of Sante Fe document convinced the incoming Reagan administration that it had to do something decisive about the threat posed by Liberation Theology.
+They responded both militarily and ideologically.
 Reagan’s military strategy against liberation theology ushered in what Noam Chomsky describes as the first religious war of the 21st century.
 It was the war of the United States against the Catholic Church in Latin America whose bishops, as noted earlier, had together dared to affirm a “preferential option for the poor” as their official position.

 It was at this time, with the return to a multi-party system in Brazil, that the Workers Party, or PT was formed by a coalition of trade unionists such as future President Lula da Silva, Marxist intellectuals, and key figures from Brazilian liberation theology like Leonardo Boff and Frei Betto.
 The PT initiated the Diretas Já movement which brought about the end of military rule in 1985.